Your Cart

 Eating disorders and body image issues are common among teenagers, particularly young women, who feel pressure to conform to unrealistic beauty standards.
 For example, a teenager may develop an eating disorder in an attempt to lose weight or look more like models or influencers they see on social media.
 Parents can help their teens develop a healthy body image by promoting self-care, modeling positive body talk, and seeking professional help if necessary.

-Read More On This Topic: https://www.nationaleatingdisorders.org/body-image-eating-disorders
+Read More On Body Image Issues Here: https://www.nationaleatingdisorders.org/body-image-eating-disorders

 Relationship Struggles